-It was not an easy job to narrow down our selection of pants in an effort to grant the Editors' Choice award.
-We had an excellent selection of highly functional garments.
-As is often the case, the winner of this award did not have the highest marks in any one category.
-Across the board, however, the Arc'teryx Sabre delivered strong scores.
+While the Arc'teryx Sabre didn't dominate any one category, it had the most consistent performance across all metrics.
 For each specific attribute, there is likely a better choice, but the Sabre is unbeatable as an all-arounder.
 This award winner, with its uninsulated construction, solid design, comfortable fit, excellent materials, and classic styling, is the highest scoring, most versatile, all-around product in our review.

 Best Bang for the Buck